luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Professional.md

 **Optimize**

-- For tables larger than 1 TB, `OPTIMIZE` is recommended.
+- For tables larger than 1 TB, `OPTIMIZE` is recommended (to 1 GB).
 Databricks does not automatically run `ZORDER`.

 *Z-Ordering*
 - Collocate related information in the same set of files.